 - Compliance obligations (for example, HIPAA, PII, COBIT 5)

 While SIEMs used to be the only tools that provided all of these capabilities, data analytics and cloud technologies have evolved over the years to give companies more options.
 Today, you can find a lot of the features you need outside the SIEM market without getting all the add-ons that may go unused.

 Will the SIEM tool implementation be tricky?

-- Determine the system architecture.
+- System architecture.
 Note dashboard and reporting systems, storage and indexing systems, and finally, log collection systems.

-- Choose appropriate hardware.
+- Hardware needed.
 Take into consideration the number of log sources and a projected volume (events per second).

-- Determine storage requirements and pick a suitable storage network infrastructure.
+- Storage requirements and pick a suitable storage network infrastructure.

 Will I need to hire more people?

 It’s highly likely you’ll either have to bring someone in or reassign one of your existing employees to fill a SIEM-exclusive role in your organization.
 When you deploy a SIEM, you typically need someone who can: